Well, as they say, there are exceptions to every rule!

 Oatly was founded in 1993 by Swedish food science professor Richard Oste, whose research into lactose intolerance and the downsides of the dairy industry sent him on a scientific search for the perfect non-dairy milk alternative.

-Oste developed his own unique process for liquefying oats, which are abundant in Sweden, using enzymes.
+Oste developed his own unique process for liquefying oats, abundant in Sweden, using enzymes.
 The result was a product that mimicked dairy milk in taste and texture – at least according to those who love it.

 A Food and Wine Magazine taste test ranked Oatly among the top three plant-based milk (alongside flax and macadamia milk), describing Oatly as “buttery,” “thick,” “very close to real milk,” and “excellent in coffee.”